 About seven kilometres outside Galle along the coast, Ambalama is home to four elegantly designed rooms, all with complimentary WiFi, stainless steel kitchens and iPod docks.
 Modern touches balance historic artefacts, pillowcases embroidered with Asian motifs, and louvered French doors.
 Outside, green stones, sea views and palm trees bedeck the infinity pool.

-One of the more popular beach hotels in Sri Lanka, Aditya Resort sets a standard.
+On the west coast driving towards Colombo, is the Aditya Resort which sets an upscale standard.
 An ultra-modern boutique concept designed by Bernard Gomez, the property features 11 spacious suites, with private plunge pools, country or sea views, exotic artwork and Balinese furniture.
 Expect shining concrete floors, warm woods, airy rooms, white linens and outdoor bathrooms in this dreamy retreat.

 Colonial homes and luxury beds